Rutam21/Rutam21.github.io/RobustaOnCivo/index.md

 Once the step completes successfully, store the `generated_values.yaml` securely for future use.

 > **NOTE:** I had a Robusta account already.
 So, I had to provide the Robusta account token which is available in `generated_values.yaml` that was created for me when I initially signed up for a Robusta account and generated the Robusta config file.
 If you don't have an account, you can simply select `N` when asked and then provide a Gmail with which you want to log in to the UI.
-You can follow the snipped below.
+You can follow the snippet below.

 ![image](robustaSetup.png)